causalfoundry/utils/README.md

 This is a collection of common helper functions we use in building http services in Golang.
 It provides several services as follows:
 - Basic project structure such as `config` object.
-- Also a quick setup for local integration test frameworks with docker & database.
+- Also a quick setup for local integration test frameworks with docker & database (postgres).
 - Some basic HTTP frameworks regarding authentication & marshaling payload from requests

 These are commonly used functions in multiple of the http services we have in the team.